-Land is allocated south of the Cwmcrachen Gypsy and Traveller Site to accommodate 6 pitches
+Land is allocated south of the Cwmcrachen Gypsy and Traveller Site which can accommodate 6 pitches.

-8.31 The Blaenau Gwent Gypsy & Traveller Housing Needs Assessment (June 2007) identifies the need for a further 6 pitches in Blaenau Gwent.
+8.31 The Blaenau Gwent Gypsy & Traveller Housing Needs Assessment (September 2011) identifies the need for a further 4 pitches in Blaenau Gwent.
 It is proposed that this demand is met through an extension to the existing site at Cwmcrachen.

-- Objective: 3

-- Strategic Policy: SP4

-- Development Management Policy: DM10
+Relevant Objective, Strategic Policy and Development Management Policy